 “Parental alienation syndrome” advocates admit themselves that they have no studies that test the effectiveness of their recommended treatments.
 Reading them is like reading a merely verbal description of what they think is best, they speculate and then offer actual practice recommendations.
 You cannot use established evidence to debunk their views, as their views reject non-PAS-based research.
 For example, they dismiss conventional therapy.
 It can exacerbate parental alienation!
 (How convenient!)

 You might think they are accusing the loved parent of having a personality disorder.
 But as fits with the general approach, they shy away from anything that could be disproven.
 The parents they target can be demonstrably shown to not have personality disorders, after all.
 That must seem too risky.
 So PAS researchers just call the loved parent a "pathogen" and that's that.

 They dismiss common sense.
 What harm comes from removing children from their home to isolate them from all friends and family in juvenile detention?
 No harm, say advocates of PAS.
 What about banning a child from his mother?
 No harm!
 It seems the idea that a child would suffer from any of this is just a myth.
 Warshak argues that none of us have proven these types of things cause trauma.

 And they, of course, dismiss the child’s own feelings as wrong.

-“Parental Alienation Syndrome” was invented by a therapist who also thought pedophilia should be normalized, blamed on a child, and that sexual abuse itself is not a harm (more here).
+“Parental Alienation Syndrome” was invented by a therapist who also thought pedophilia should be normalized, blamed on a child, and that sexual abuse itself is not harmful (more here).
 Would that approach take the claims of children alleging abuse to be true?
 Of course not.
 Would that approach give any credence to the harms done to children that common sense recognizes?
 Of course not.

 This is a pernicious tool for a Judge without ethics.